-Play Dough Sparks Creativity
+Playdough Sparks Creativity

 Playdough Helps Build Fine Motor Skills

-All of the rolling, twisting, patting, and forming helps your little learners work those little muscles that they need to develop for proper grip strength and coordination.
+All of the rolling, twisting, patting, and forming helps your young learners work the hand muscles that they need to develop for proper pincer grasp and coordination.
 When their fine motor muscles become stronger, it is easier for them to write and color.